Field theories of active particle systems and their entropy production: Entropy production

 For example, $N$ indistinguishable particles with self-propulsion speed $\vecDrift$, diffusion $\diffusion$ and pair-interaction, $n=2$, via an even potential $\pairPot$ have entropy production, \begin{widetext}

 \end{widetext} which is \Eref{entropyProduction_interacting_indistinguishable_example} with external potential $\extPot\equiv0$ and further simplified by using that the pair potential $\pairPot$ is even.
-It demonstrably vanishes in the absence of drift $\vecDrift$, as shown in \SMref{no_EPR_without_drift}. \Eref{entropyProduction_for_pairPot} and \eref{entropyProduction_interacting_indistinguishable_example} are \emph{exact} results, assuming pair interaction being the highest order interaction as well as sparse occupation, which here means merely that two particles cannot be located at exactly the same point in space, something that in the continuum is practically always fulfilled.
-The densities $\density_{n}^{(N)}(\xvec_1,\ldots,\xvec_n)$ thus denote the density of $n$ \emph{distinct} particles at positions $\xvec_1,\ldots\xvec_n$, normalising to $N!/(N-n)!$.
+It demonstrably vanishes in the absence of a drift $\vecDrift$, as shown in \APref{no_EPR_without_drift}. \Eref{entropyProduction_for_pairPot} and \eref{entropyProduction_interacting_indistinguishable_example} are \emph{exact} results, assuming pair interaction being the highest order interaction. \gpcomment{Keep your eyes pealed for $\density$ being called or not a density.
+It's always a particle number density, but it's a probability density only with the right probability space.} The densities $\HMdensity{N}{n}(\xvec_1,\ldots,\xvec_n)$ thus denote the density of $n$ \emph{distinct} particles at positions $\xvec_1,\ldots\xvec_n$, normalising to $N!/(N-n)!$.
 Each term in curly brackets in \Eref{entropyProduction_for_pairPot} can be cast as a local entropy production, depending on one, two or three coordinates. \Eref{entropyProduction_for_pairPot1} is the entropy production or work due to self-propulsion by individual particles, $N\vecDrift^2/\diffusion$, \Eref{entropyProduction_for_pairPot2} is the work due to two particles excerting equal and opposite forces on each other and \Eref{entropyProduction_for_pairPot3} is the work performed by one particle in the potential of another particle as it is being pushed or pulled by a third particle.